 First, a huge apology.
 This newsletter is very late.
 Aaron has been a great mentor, and I have quite the pair of shoes to fill.
 Taking over the day-to-day running of this group has been very much a learning experience for me.
 There have been a few bumps in the road, and I thank you from the bottom of my heart for your patience with me, I truly do appreciate it.
-To make up for the newsletter being so late… there will be a dinner at the Harvard Club this month!
-Friday, June 15; more details later in this newsletter.

 There has been little interest in Toronto & Niagara, so I’m sorry to say that trip is not going to happen in July (however, I will look into doing it perhaps in August).
 Iceland is looking great, with the itinerary almost finalized.
 Spots for this trip are almost sold out, so book soon!

 Cuba for New Year’s Eve 2018-2019, is also looking great.
 We will leave NYC on December 27, for an 8-day trip, returning on January 3.
 This time we will go not only to Havana, but to other parts of Cuba not explored on our last trip such Cienfuegos and Trinidad.
 Again, the itinerary is almost finalized, there may be a few minor changes from what is listed here.
 The price will be posted soon.

 For any of these trips, please secure spaces ASAP.
 If you have not received an email or a phone call from me confirming your interest in a trip in which you are interested, please let me know so that I can ensure that your name is on the list.

 Last month I tried eliminating the glass of wine included with dinners.
 That turned out not to be so popular; going forward, wine will be included, or perhaps once in a blue moon, it will be an option.